siuangie91/D3Questionnaire/README.md

 # D3js Questionnaire

 Dynamic D3.js questionnaire.
-This is a front-end-only prototype of a concept for a major pharmaceutical convention.
-Built exclusively for the iPad.
+This is a front-end-only prototype of a concept built exclusively for the iPad.

 **Demo:** [http://projects.angiesiudevworks.com/d3questionnaire/](http://projects.angiesiudevworks.com/d3questionnaire/)